roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 51          |
 | 52          |

+A total of 28 weeks are missing from the dataset.

 --3.
 How many total transactions were there for each year in the dataset?
 ```
 SELECT calendar_year,SUM(transactions) as total_transaction